section-engineering-education/engineering-education/content/articles/factors-to-consider-for-improving-deeplearning-models-performance/index.md

 In the past, deep learning neural network models had to be coded from scratch.
 As a result, a good accuracy rate might not be possible to achieve, even at its best performance.

-Nowadays, when given raw data, a deep learning system can now determine which properties contribute significantly for improving models performance, on its own.
+Nowadays, when given raw data, a deep learning system can now determine which properties contribute significantly to improving models' performance, on its own.

 You can read more about artificial neural networks [here](https://www.simplilearn.com/tutorials/deep-learning-tutorial/multilayer-perceptron).